md-riaz/BazarTrack-API/README.md

 5. **Completion and auditing**
    - When work is done, call `POST /api/orders/{id}/complete`.
-   - Activity timelines are available from `GET /api/history/order/{id}`.
+   - Activity timelines are available from `GET /api/history/order/{id}` or all order logs with `GET /api/history/order`.
    - Owners can view overall statistics using `GET /api/analytics/dashboard`.

 Responses are returned in JSON format.
 Endpoints marked with **(🔒 requires token)** must include the `Authorization` header shown above.